Mkwenje/SecureVault/README.md

 Enter a unique username.

-Enter a password containing at least 8 characters.
+Enter a password containing at least eight characters.

-Use Show password only when required and make sure no one can observe the screen.
+Use Show password only when required.

 Select Create Account.

-Scan the displayed QR code with a TOTP authenticator application.
+Scan the displayed QR code with a TOTP authenticator.

-Keep the displayed manual TOTP secret in a secure location in case the QR code cannot be scanned.
+Store the manual TOTP secret securely.

-Select Done, then return to the login screen.
+Select Done and return to the login screen.

-The application also creates a local QR image named:
+The application may create a QR image in the working directory using a name similar to:

 qrcode_<username>.png

-Delete this file securely after the authenticator has been configured.
-Anyone who obtains the QR image or manual secret may be able to generate valid TOTP codes.
+[!WARNING]Delete the QR image securely after configuring the authenticator.
+Anyone who obtains the QR image or manual TOTP secret may be able to generate valid authentication codes.

-2. Log in
+Log in

 Enter: